Jat21in/Advanced_Mathematical_Calculator/README.md

     This calculator provides a comprehensive set of mathematical tools, making it a valuable resource for a wide range of mathematical calculations and problem-solving in various fields.

-You can download my Health Care Portal Management System Project from the following link: https://github.com/Jat21in/Advanced_Mathematical_Calculator/tree/main
+You can download myAdvanced Mathematical Calculator Project from the following link: https://github.com/Jat21in/Advanced_Mathematical_Calculator/tree/main

 Thank you for watching my Advanced_Mathematical_Calculator in Java :-)